abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 ---
 category: blog
-title: "Untitled post about Kant, the concept of the universe and the dual to Laplace's demon"
+title: "Where universality breaks: about Kant's triads and the dual to Laplace's demon"
 layout: blog
 ---